ray-project/ray/doc/source/cluster/kubernetes/user-guides/persist-kuberay-operator-logs.md

 kubectl --namespace default port-forward $POD_NAME 3000
 ```

-This will make Grafana available locally at `http://localhost:3000`.
+This command makes Grafana available locally at `http://localhost:3000`.

 * Username: "admin"
 * Password: Get the password using the following command: